truptik20/netflix_aql_project/README.md

 GROUP BY type;
 ```

-**Objective:** Compare the total number of Movies and TV Shows available on Netflix.
+**Objective:** Determine the total number of Movies and TV Shows available on Netflix.

 ### 2. Find the most common rating for movies and TV shows.